Ashu-hub/All-About-Java/JavaMemoryManagement.md

 	Parallel Mark and Sweep:-

-	The parallel mark and sweep strategy (also called the parallel garbage collector) uses all available CPUs in the system for performing the garbage collection as fast as possible.
+	The parallel mark and sweep strategy (also called the parallel garbage collector) uses **all available CPUs in the system** for performing the garbage collection as fast as possible.
 All Java threads are paused during the entire parallel garbage collection.

+####	Side Note :
+	Concurrent = Two queues and one coffee machine.
+	Parallel = Two queues and two coffee machines.

 ##	2) 	Generational Garbage Collection